rbmk-project/rbmk/cmd/rbmk/internal/dig/README.txt

 `+options` is not significant, as long as they come after the flags.

 The optional `@SERVER` argument indicates the name server to use for the query.
 If omitted, we use `8.8.8.8` as the resolver.
+If `@SERVER` is specified multiple times, we emit a warning and use the last one.

 The mandatory `NAME` argument indicates the domain name to query.
+We do not support specifying the `NAME` argument more than once.

 The optional `TYPE` argument indicates the query type.
 If missing, we issue a query for the `A` record type.
 We support these record types: